Ziso-o/Java/README.md

 # Each java files are step to the next level of coding skills not only java but also other programming languages.

 # For those who see my java and codes, thank you for seeing that.
 I would love to get feedbacks.
-# Once you want to use my code, I want you to comment where it belongs to.
+# Once you want to use my code, I want you to comment.